TheFashola/Projects/README.md

 -   **Reef Bleaching**: ML Models + interactive graphs that predict coral reef bleaching, using R, as part of DATA3888 in Semester 1, 2025.
 -   **Stocks**: ML Models that use order book data to predict volatility, using R, as part of DATA3888 in Semester 1, 2025.
 -   **Pacman**: Pacman game in Java, using Gradle and JavaFX, and featuring 7 GoF design patterns, as part of SOFT2201 in Semester 2, 2024.
--   **Scroll database**: (Group project) Terminal-based scroll management system, using Java, SQL, and CI/CD tools, as part of SOFT2412 in Semester 2, 2024.
+-   **Scroll database**: (Group project) Scroll management system, using Java, SQL, and CI/CD tools, as part of SOFT2412 in Semester 2, 2024.
 -   **Body Fat Regression Model**: (Group project) body fat regression model in R/Quatro, as part of DATA2002 in Semester 2, 2024.
 -   **Airports**: Airport management system, using HTML/CSS/JS, SQL, and Python/Flask, as part of ISYS2120 in Semester 2, 2024.
 -   **Messenger**: Secure web-based P2P messenger featuring HTML,CSS,JS and Python, as part of the INFO2222 unit of study in Semester 1, 2024.